 - If you are allergic to albendazole or any other medicines.

 - About other prescription and nonprescription medicines, vitamins, nutritional supplements, and herbal products you are taking or plan to take.
+Albendazole may affect the way other medicines or products work, and other medicines or products may affect how albendazole works.
 Ask your health care provider if there are interactions between albendazole and the other medicines you take.

 Ask your health care provider about possible side effects from albendazole.
 Your health care provider will tell you what to do if you have side effects.

 Take albendazole according to your health care provider’s instructions.
 Your health care provider will tell you how much albendazole to take and when to take it.
 Before you start albendazole and each time you get a refill, read any printed information that comes with your medicine.

 How should albendazole be stored?

 - Store albendazole tablets at room temperature, 68°F to 77°F (20°C to 25°C).

 - Keep albendazole in the container that it came in and keep the container tightly closed.

 - Do not use albendazole if the original seal over the container opening is broken or missing.

 - Throw away albendazole that is no longer needed or expired (out of date).
 Follow FDA guidelines on how to safely dispose of unused medicine.